 In my opinion, mesh shower totes are the best because the bottles and other contents will dry faster if you just let it hang outside or in your own shower when you get back to your own RV.
 Oh, and get one like the one above with lots of pockets to hold your hair brush, comb, shave gel and razor, face scrub, lotion, and other shower foo-foos.

 Shower Stall Hooks

-Whenever shower in a bath house, I’m spraying down damn near EVERYTHING.
+Whenever shower in a campground shower or bath house, I’m spraying down damn near EVERYTHING with spray disinfectant.
+Because shower stalls are big huge Petri dishes.
 Laugh all you want but I ‘ain’t getting that’…whatever ‘that’ is.
 I’ll spray down the shower floor, shower walls, the bench, etc.